European Computer Driving Licence (ECDL)

 When a candidate registers to start the ECDL certification program he/she receives a Skills Card on which the chosen Test Centre records the candidate's progress through the seven Test Modules.
 Once all the exams have been successfully completed and the skills card is complete, the approved Test Centre returns the Skills Card to the ECDL Office of the John von Neumann Computer Society (NJSZT) who will then issue the certificate to the candidate.
 For the facultative moduls (Image Editing, Web Editing, CAD) Skills Card is not available.
 In these cases after the modules have been successfully completed certification is issued by the Test Centre.

 ECDL candidates in Hungary can register with any authorised ECDL Test Centre within the country.
-A candidate has 45 minutes with which to complete each ECDL exam.
+A candidate has 45 minutes and 60 for Advanced modules to complete each ECDL exam.
 The ECDL certification is not vendor-specific, so candidates are not tied solely to using Microsoft Office products.
 The modules can be taken all at once, or individually, and in any order.
 If an ECDL exam is failed, a candidate may not re-sit the exam the same day.

 History of ECDL